shinmao/SecurityLearning/LFI/README.md

 3. Log inclusion
 **Permission** to read the log?
 Take apache for example, request would be written to `access.log`, and error would be written to `error.log`.
 The default stored path is `/var/log/apache2/`
-Therefore, attacker always needs to get the path via config file, and pay attention to whether the request would be encoded (use burp to modify the encoded request), then include the log in the end
+Therefore, attacker always needs to get the path with config file, and pay attention to the fact that whether the request would be encoded (use burp to modify the encoded request), then include the log in the end
 4. SSH log inclusion
 **Permission** to read？
 Default path: `/var/log/apache2/access.log`,`/var/log/apache2/error.log`